 How much do dental implants cost?

 Dental implants vary in price depending on the number needed, the materials used, whether a tooth extraction is needed and the location of the implant.
 Depending on the details of your dental plan, a portion or the full cost of your implant procedure may be covered.
-Dr. Green offers affordable dental implant financing with CareCredit to our patients.
+Dr. Kennedy offers affordable dental implant financing with CareCredit to our patients.
 For specific pricing, please contact our office today.

 Learn More about Dental Implants